 Can my baby stay in the room with me?

-Yes.
+Yes and in fact we encourage you to keep your baby with you for bonding.
 If your baby is stable, he/she may stay with you after the delivery.
 All necessary care will be given to your baby at the bedside.

 One nurse will be caring for both you and your baby.
 This is called “mother-baby nursing care,” and it allows the nurse to support you in learning how to care for yourself and your baby.
 While in the hospital, we encourage you to spend as much time as possible with your new infant.
 Rooming-in with your baby is one option that provides opportunities for you to learn about your infant and participate in his/her care.
 We want you to feel comfortable and confident when you take your baby home.